Enabling the MCP Server¶

 The server provides Claude with access to read and modify your configuration, while you maintain full control over final decisions.

-MCP CRUD Tools Reference¶
+MCP Tools Reference¶

 Domain Tools¶